 If you have registered for the session or have signed up for multiple classes, you will receive all of the email invites at once.
 I would advise creating a folder in your inbox to keep track of the class links for the session.

 We at the studio are taking your health and safety very seriously.
-Please go to our COVID-19 Procedures page to read more about what you’ll need to do to take class at the studio.
+Please go to our COVID-19 Procedures page to read more about what you’ll need to do to take class at the studio, including showing proof of full vaccination.
 If you are not feeling well or have been in contact with someone who has not been well, we would ask you to stay home.
 You can always join class from the comfort of your home with our virtual options.

 What do I need to wear to class?